afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 Besides the excellent advice from Jeff mentioned above, there were a number of important inputs to my line of tought.
 The FEniCS project is a central inspiration to this work.
-My frequent discussions (or arguments) about DSLs with Daniel Driver, author of "Dan++", informed many design decisions to Cornflakes.
+My frequent discussions (or arguments) about DSLs with [Daniel Driver, author of "Dan++",](https://search.proquest.com/docview/1778864696) yielding many design decisions to cornflakes.
-I also acknowledge the inspiration of Per-Olof Persson, whose one line in lecture on Runge-Kuttas six years ago---"You just implement $\mathbf{u}$ as a pointer to data"---completely changed my view of what the right data structures should be.
+I also acknowledge the inspiration of Per-Olof Persson, whose one line in a lecture on Runge-Kuttas six years ago---"You just implement $\mathbf{u}$ as a pointer to data"---completely changed my view of what the right data structures should be.

 Development support for this language was provided while addressing the needs of multiple projects at Lawrence Berkeley National Lab, including those mentioned above.